shotstack/video-to-mp3-demo/README.md

 The backend API has an endpoint that receives the video and any speed settings.
 The parameters are prepared in the [JSON format](https://shotstack.io/docs/api/#tocs_source) required by the Ingest API and posted to the API.
-A status endpoint is called to check the progress of the transformation and when complete the final mp3 audio file URL is returned.
+A status endpoint is called to check the progress of the transformation and when complete the mp3 audio file URL is returned.

-The backend API source code is in the _api_ directory.
+The backend API source code is in the **api** directory.

 #### Frontend Web Form & Player